Are you a finance expert thinking of immigrating and finding a finance job in Canada?

-- Visit www.payscale.com to get a salary range for the position you are applying for.
+- Visit payscale.com to get a salary range for the position you are applying for.
 You can mention this range in the interview and state your source so the interviewer would know you have done your research.

-I decided on a city by researching where my profession had more scope.
+I decided on a city by searching for a location where my profession had more scope.
 I was also looking for a city with a warm climate and affordable accommodation.

-From Mississauga, I moved to an apartment in Brampton where I currently reside.
+From Mississauga, I moved to an apartment in Brampton (where I currently reside).
 These places are all within the Greater Toronto Area.

-I came to Canada knowing no one so I had to stay in an Airbnb apartment.
-As most landlords are hesitant to give you an apartment when you are not yet in the country as they want to physically access who they are renting their place to.
+I couldn’t rent my own apartment because most landlords are hesitant to give you an apartment when you are not yet in the country.
+They want to physically meet whoever they are renting out their place to.

 ACCA has an MoU with CPA Canada where its members are only required to undertake Canadian Tax and Law course to be considered for CPA membership.

 I started the process of CPA Canada in February 2018 while still in Nigeria.
 I did the Tax and Law course online and submitted my certificate to CPA Canada.